Jallow9/HTML-CSS/Week0/preparation.md

-# Welcome to HackYourFuture!
+# Welcome to Social Hackers Academy!

-Hi new student, welcome to HackYourFuture!
-In this document you'll find all the instructions you need in order to prepare yourself for your upcoming journey in HackYourFuture, and beyond!
+Hi new student, welcome to Social Hackers Academy!
+In this document you'll find all the instructions you need in order to prepare yourself for your upcoming journey in Social Hackers Academy, and beyond!

 ## Agenda

 We'll discuss the following points:

 - How do I communicate with everybody?
-Use communication tool Slack
+Using Slack as the main communication tool
 - Where do I write my code?
 Inside a code editor called Visual Studio Code
 - What's the way to submit my homework?
-Use planning tool Trello
+Using a planning tool called Trello
 - How do I put my code online?
-On software development platform GitHub
+On software development platform called GitHub

 ### How do I communicate with everybody?
 Use Slack